-There were no prior period adjustments in 2013/14.
+There are no prior period adjustments included in the statements.

-5 Events After the Reporting Period
+5 Events After the Balance Sheet Date

-The Statement of Accounts was authorised for issue by the Director of Finance on 29 September 2014.
+The Statement of Accounts was authorised for issue by the Director of Finance on 29 September 2015.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2014, the figures in the financial statement and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2015, the figures in the financial statement and notes have been adjusted in all material respects to reflect the impact of this information.